tembo-io/website/src/content/blog/2024-05-28-tembo-self-hosted/index.md

 - Custom node assignments

 Users will also have the ability to apply more broad adjustments, such as enabling a private extension registry or using existing ingress, monitoring, and logging solutions.
-Not to mention this all being conducted on-premises, which allows for a heightened security profile; this potentially manifesting as integration with a pre-existing authentication system, defining custom network policies, or implementing other security protocols.
+Not to mention this all being conducted on-premise, which allows for a heightened security profile; this potentially manifesting as integration with a pre-existing authentication system, defining custom network policies, or implementing other security protocols.

-When users elect to self-host, they come across an experience that has been pre-configured for convenience.
-However, they can fine-tune their own Kubernetes parameters, including but not limited to node assignments, pod scaling, resource limits.
-More information on the many adjustable parameters can be found here.
-What’s more is that the components run in a single Kubernetes cluster (Fig. 1), keeping the total cost of ownership low and allowing for a simple, easy-to-manage deployment.

 ### Use the Cloud Provider of Your Choice